OVERVIEW

 ABBV-101 is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-ABBV-101 is BTK degrader that is being investigated to treat B-cell malignancies.
+ABBV-101 is a small molecule BTK degrader that is being investigated to treat B-cell malignancies.

 PROPOSED MECHANISM OF ACTION

 BTK degraders contain an E3 ligase-targeting moiety connected via a linker to a ligand targeting BTK.
-Degraders bring an endogenous E3 ligase into close proximity with BTK, leading to ubiquitination and subsequent proteasomal degradation.
+The BTK degrader enters the cell and brings endogenous E3 ligase into close proximity with BTK resulting in its ubiquitination by the E3 ligase.
+The E3 ligase is released and the BTK is targeted to the proteasome for degradation; the degrader is not consumed in the process and can continue to promote BTK degradation.

 DEVELOPMENT